deezer/MultilingualMusicGenreEmbedding/README.md

 Before starting, multiple resources needed for the evaluation of the English-language only translation baseline should be downloaded from Zenodo (see [Download data](#download-data)) and positioned in the `data` folder: `acousticbrainz`, `ismir2019baseline` and `folds` (only the files `[lastfm|discogs|tagtraum]_4-fold_by_artist.tsv`).

 ### Data preparation
 Each step uses the output of the previous step as input.
-Therefore, it is important that the previous step does not fail.
-Sometimes, the DBpedia versions in different languages could be temporarily down.
-In this case, there are two options to proceed:
+Therefore, it is important that the previous step finishes correctly.
+A problem that could appear is that DBpedia in a certain language could be temporarily down.
+In this case, there are two options:
 - wait until DBpedia is again up and could be queried correctly.
-- use the data we provided for download to artificially replace the output of the problematic step, hence ensure the input of the next step.
+- use the data we provided for download to artificially replace the output of the problematic step, thus ensuring the input of the next step.
+Repeat this for all the problematic steps.

 *Step 1* - collect artists, bands and music works from DBpedia:
 ```bash